Putting Your House to Bed: Make Your Future Self Happy

 Load and start the dishwasher

-Load the kid's backpack with their homework, library books, clean masks
+Load the kid's backpacks with their homework, library books, clean masks

 Gather laundry and start or fold a load